π Syllabus

 Exam

-There is no comprehensive exam in COGS9, there is however a substantial group project due around week 10.
+There is no exam in COGS 9.
+In its place, there is a substantial final group project due at the end of the session (Week 5).

 Readings & Quizzes